Demonstration of the trapped-ion quantum-CCD computer architecture

-Fig. \ref{fig:qv}b also shows theoretical simulations of the circuit outcomes assuming a depolarizing noise channel for the two-qubit gates, with a noise magnitude extracted from two-qubit RB.
-The excellent agreement provides further evidence that the QCCD architecture fulfills its most ambitious goal: maintaining the gate fidelities achievable in small ion crystals while executing arbitrary circuits on multiple qubits.
+As detailed in the Methods section, we performed QV tests on $N=2,3,4$ and $6$ qubits and passed in all cases: for $N=2$ with 77.58\% of the circuits with heavy outcomes and 99.56\% confidence, $N=3$ with 83.28\% of the circuits with 99.9996\% confidence, $N=4$ with 76.77\% of the circuits and 99.16\% confidence, and $N=6$ with 72.96\% and 99.77\% confidence (results are plotted in Fig.~\ref{fig:qv}b).
+Note that without errors and in the limit of large $N$ the circuits return $\sim85\%$ heavy outcomes with slight variations for smaller $N$ (Fig.~\ref{fig:qv}) and a completely depolarized circuit (large error limit) has a heavy outcome $50\%$ of the time.
+Prior to this manuscript, the highest published QV was 16~\cite{Cross19}, and after this manuscript was submitted, QV 64 was also demonstrated by IBM~\cite{Jurcevic20}.
+Fig. \ref{fig:qv}b also shows theoretical simulations of the circuit outcomes assuming a depolarizing noise channel for the TQ gates, with a noise magnitude extracted from TQ RB.
+The excellent agreement demonstrates that the QCCD architecture can fulfill its primary goal: maintaining the gate fidelities achievable in small ion crystals while executing arbitrary circuits on multiple qubits.

-We are currently pursuing a scaling of the optical delivery to all five gates zones in our trap, and along with expected fidelity improvements (see below), we expect to increase the accessible quantum volume.
-The current runtime bottlenecks for the device are the cooling procedures, which can be considerably improved with the combination of improved transport operations \cite{Mourik2020} and advanced cooling techniques \cite{Jordan2019}.
-The current algorithmic bottleneck is the two-qubit gate fidelity, which is consistent with error models pointing to voltage noise in the waveform generators and spontaneous emission as the two dominant error sources.
+We are currently scaling the optical delivery to five gates zones along with improved transport capabilities allowing for increased qubit numbers and circuit complexities.
+The current runtime bottlenecks for the device are the cooling procedures.
+This bottleneck can be improved with the combination of improved transport operations \cite{Mourik2020} and cooling techniques \cite{Jordan2019}.
+The current algorithmic bottleneck is the TQ gate fidelity, which is consistent with error models pointing to voltage noise in the waveform generators and spontaneous emission as the two dominant error sources.
 These errors can be mitigated with advanced filtering techniques and larger Raman laser detunings, respectively.